architects4j/payara-advanced-fastlane-demos/cache/readme.md

 ```
     mvn clean package
 ```
-This will create an executable jar file **fundamentals-microbundle.jar** within the _target_ maven folder.
+This will create an executable jar file **cache-microbundle.jar** within the _target_ maven folder.
 This can be started by executing the following command

 ```
-    java -jar target/fundamentals-microbundle.jar
+    java -jar target/cache-microbundle.jar
 ```

 To execute the tests: